MatteoManfredi/pfam_models/README.md

 If you need to halt the process midway, you can resume it later by using the `-d -s -f -a` flags.
 These flags allow you to skip already completed steps in the pipeline, saving time during re-execution.

-### FoldSeek Memory Considerations
+### Foldseek Memory Considerations
-When running FoldSeek on multiple inputs in parallel, insufficient memory may cause the program to terminate unexpectedly.
-To mitigate this, the `max_workers` parameter is capped at 1 for the FoldSeek step.
-However, FoldSeek will still utilize all available CPU cores to process each input efficiently.
+When running Foldseek on multiple inputs in parallel, insufficient memory may cause the program to terminate unexpectedly.
+To mitigate this, the `max_workers` parameter is capped at 1 for the Foldseek step.
+However, Foldseek will still utilize all available CPU cores to process each input efficiently.

 If you have a machine with ample memory, consider commenting or changing line 269 of `script.py` to optimize performance for your specific hardware.